jmacthefatcat/zoyster/_docs/stamps.md

 <span class="stamp-small stamp-dark">.stamp-dark</span>
 <span class="stamp-small stamp-dark">.stamp-green</span>

 Stamps can be used on things like headlines, tags, logos, or whatever your heart desires.
 To use them, you need a combo of two classes.
-The size class, which is either `stamp` which creates a nice box based on the text inside the stamp or `stamp-small` which drops the size down to 80% of the body text size, then the background colour class, which is either `stamp-dark` for a basic dark background or `stamp-green` for the zo colour ocean green.
+The size class, which is either `.stamp` which creates a nice box based on the text inside the stamp or `.stamp-small` which drops the size down to 80% of the body text size, then the background colour class, which is either `.stamp-dark` for a basic dark background or `.stamp-green` for the zo colour ocean green.
 Below are some examples:

 <div class="box center-center">
-  <span class="site-title stamp stamp-green">zero octave</span>
+  <span class="site-title stamp stamp-green h2">zero octave</span>
 </div>

 ~~~
-<span class="site-title stamp stamp-green">zero octave</span>
+<span class="site-title stamp stamp-green h2">zero octave</span>
 ~~~

 <div class="box center-center">